Blog

 Lower Overall Cost

 Cloud servers typically follow a pay-as-you-go model, allowing labs to pay only for the resources they actually use.
-In contrast, on-premise servers require a large upfront investment and ongoing maintenance expenses.
-When you also factor in additional on-premise costs, such as power, cooling, and physical space, the financial advantages of the cloud model become even more apparent.
+On-premise servers, by contrast, require a large upfront investment and ongoing maintenance expenses.
+When additional costs such as power, cooling, and physical space are factored in, the financial advantages of the cloud model become even more apparent.

 Accessibility